 LA Synthesis stands for “Linear Arithmetic Synthesis,” a term invented by Japan’s Roland Corporation to describe the unique power of 1987’s D-50 synthesizer, which overlaid choir, wind and string samples with digital sound waves to create gorgeous and famous presets like “Digital Native Dance,” “Glass Voices” and “Living Calliope.”
-It’s also the name of one of techno’s most extraordinary but short-lived acts, whose Matrix Surfer album lives on as a timeless artifact of European electronica’s deepest yearning and dreaming, perceiving endless waves in cyberspace.
+It’s also the name of one of techno’s most extraordinary, ethereal and melodic acts, whose Matrix Surfer album lives on as a timeless artifact of European electronica’s deepest dreaming and yearning, manifesting giant pacific waves in cyberspace.

 England’s Tony Gallagher and Carl Grant, who hailed from Liverpool and Birmingham, formed LA Synthesis in 1992 after meeting in the South London rave scene.
 They hit it off after discovering they shared a taste for Warp, Juan Atkins and Steve Reich, and developed a cosmic cybernetic sound that rejoiced in the sublime.
 Promo copies of their epic ‘Agraphobia’ appeared in 1994, a tip of the hat to their love of wide sonic shapes, immediately turning heads with its endlessly spiraling saw lines and pulse waves, cut through with melodies that sparkled as if in an ice cave.

 But LA Synthesis weren’t just about the chin-stroking armchair posture.
 Their compositions wound to propulsive drums and liquid bass crashing at the edge of the dance floor.
-Mr. C‘s Plink Plonk label released ‘Agraphobia’ with a Kenny Larkin remix, drawing on Gallagher and Grant’s obvious affinity for Detroit techno’s kinetic beauty.
-Locking themselves in their studio, LA Synthesis labored on Matrix Surfer after securing a deal with France’s Shield Records.
-While sharing some of the quirky warbles and broken aesthetic of The Black Dog, the album’s eponymous ‘Matrix Surfer’ and ‘Positive Negative’ glide from the get-go to a booming metronome.
+Mr. C‘s Plink Plonk label released ‘Agraphobia’ with a Kenny Larkin remix, drawing on Gallagher and Grant’s obvious affinity for Detroit techno’s kinetic beauty: “A cinematic concoction of swirling melodies and reverberating ambient swells built around a monster groove of pure syncopated funkiness, LA Synthesis’ ‘Agrophobia’ was one of last year’s finest moments.
+Its dancefloor success proved that abstract techno didn't just belong to the highbrow trainspotter,” wrote Dave Mothersole for Muzik magazine in 1994, capturing the song’s under and over transcendence.

 It’s that grid-like undergirding that maps out the oceanic voyages ahead.
 Recorded and released three years before The Matrix film, Matrix Surfer reminds us that there was once a time when myths about the machine were undiscovered, whether it was the frontier of Tron, with its echoes of the Western — when Tron, Ram and Flynn rest their cycles and drink at an electric stream — or the dystopian acid rain Hades-scape of Los Angeles in Blade Runner — where androids, or Replicants, dream of living free with lifespans as long as humans, capturing and embodying the baby-like bursts of our own future imaginations.
 And in the sounds of LA Synthesis, we can hear that deep inner life that hums today in billions of phones, computers and algorithms.